MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/a-record-registered-host-dns.md

 ---
 # The host's A record is registered in DNS after you choose not to register the connection's address

-This article provides methods to fix an issue where the IP address registers an A record for the host name in its primary DNS suffix zone after you clear the **Register this connection's address in DNS** check box.
+This article provides methods to fix an issue where the IP address registers an A record for the host name in its primary DNS suffix zone.
+This issue occurs after you clear the **Register this connection's address in DNS** check box.

 _Original product version:_ &nbsp; Windows 2000
 _Original KB number:_ &nbsp; 275554